Creatine is a non-protein amino acid present in many of our organs, particularly in skeletal muscle.

 Numerous studies have followed one another and have highlighted the positive effects on athletic performance of creatine also in team sports.
 For example, a recent study evaluated the power developed by the leg muscles of professional footballers after supplementation with creatine, observing a significant improvement in jumping performance compared to the group that received a placebo (Claudino et al, J Int Soc Sports Nutr, 2014).

 In general, the best time to take advantage of creatine supplementation is just before training.
 This is because during warming up circulation increases, ensuring a greater flow of blood and therefore also of creatine to muscle cells, which in turn are more receptive to nutrients.
 This receptivity of cells is further enhanced by insulin, a hormone with purely anabolic effects that causes cells to absorb nutrients.

 The optimal choice of the timing of creatine intake is therefore both before training and immediately after the effort.
 In fact, pre-workout creatine is immediately utilized for energy and performance, while post-training creatine is very important for recovery, in particular by promoting the recovery of glycogen muscle reserves (van Loon et al, Clin Sci, 2004).

 Creatine had originally been shown to be associated with kidney damage.
 However, a great deal of scientific studies and meta-analyzes (collected and summarized in Gualano et al., Amino Acids, 2012) have now confirmed that the short- and long-term use of doses of 3-5 grams of creatine daily is totally safe and does not alter renal function.
 The only side effects were found in individuals who already had an ongoing kidney disease.
 So this is a myth about creatine which has undoubtedly been debunked.

-Daily intake: we recommend taking about 3 g of creatine in total before and after training for about a month.
+Recommended use: we recommend taking about 3 g of creatine in total before and after training for about a month.